 Hello, I am Geert Langereis and I am the 13th generation of Sijbrant Dulles van de Langereijs, who was born in Niedorp, somewhere halfway the 16th century.
 I received a M.S. in Electrical Engineering (1994) and Ergonomics (1994) from the University of Twente, the Netherlands.
 In addition, I obtained a biomedical specialization and endorsement for the study of Electrical Engineering.
 In 1999, I received a Ph.D. from the same university in the field of self-learning multi-sensor systems for monitoring washing processes.
 That research was paid for by Unilever.

 The proven expertise is in the field of smart multi sensor systems.
 This was applied in many fields like algorithms for process optimization, electrochemistry, electrophysiological systems, microcontrollers, silicon micromachining, human stress estimation and lumped element modeling.
-Besides these technical fields, I was many times consulted to explore the technical value of other companies in view of acquisitions and collaborations.
-This was done by patent landscaping, temporarily working at other companies and technical product assessments.
-In 2002 and 2003, I was involved with setting up a new research department for Philips in Shanghai.
-My concern was the technical program and training of new employees.
+This work is available in many publications, patents and some books on measurement theory and sensors.

 Besides this study and work related background, I am married and have two daughters.
 We live our happy life in the city of Eindhoven, The Netherlands.
-We have three ponies (Jenny, Mickey and Bellamy).
+We have two ponies (Jenny and Mickey).